Many of rap’s greatest success stories have endured numerous obstacles to the pinnacle of fortune.

 If you have a chance to help someone in need, help them, just like Chance.

 Also, check out these inspirational Chance the Rapper quotes and lyrics.

 What life lessons have you learned from rappers?

-The previously mentioned life lessons have helped me achieve my goals, shake off naysayers, and find what my true passion is.
-Whether you’re a college student, secretary, or accountant, incorporating these life lessons into your daily routine can change your life for the better.
+Whether you’re a college student, secretary, or accountant, incorporating these life lessons into your daily routine can improve your life.